HL7/crmi-ig/input/pages/introduction.md

 <img src="types-of-igs.png" alt="Types of FHIR Implementation Guides" class="img-responsive img-rounded center-block" width="700" height="700"/>
 </div>

-_Figure 2.2_ Types of implementation guides: Specification, model, and content IGs
+_Figure 2.2_ Types of implementation guides: Specification, Model, and Content IGs

 As shown in the diagram, the Canonical Resource Management Infrastructure IG provides cross-cutting support for content development across all these types of implementation guides.
 Future versions of these specifications should consider whether to refactor to make use of the profiles and capabilities provided by this implementation guide.